oughtinc/primer/chapters/tool-use/web-search.md

 The current president of the United States is Donald Trump.
 ```

-Let's start by simply providing the list of search results as additional context before answering a question.
-To do this, let's write a helper function that uses [SerpAPI](https://serpapi.com/) to retrieve the search results.
+Let’s start by simply providing the list of search results as additional context before answering a question.
+To do this, let’s write a helper function that uses [SerpAPI](https://serpapi.com/) to retrieve the search results.
 (You could similarly use the Bing API.
 In either case you need an API key.)

 ## Running web searches